velosoFernando/velosoFernando/README.md

 ## 👋 Hello Guys

-My name if Fernando Veloso!
+My name is Fernando Veloso!

 ## 🧪 What I Do